tiloio/express-seed/README.md

 Just call `await Database.getInstance()` from [`./src/database.ts`](./src/database.ts) file to recieve an instance of the database.

 > To work with the database we use CouchDB nano, visit [https://github.com/apache/couchdb-nano ](https://github.com/apache/couchdb-nano) for more information.

+# security

+ The application is secured with helmet.js.

+ > For more information visit https://helmetjs.github.io/.